 Year in Review

 I’ve been involved in the travel retail world for 38 years, writes Martin Moodie.
-A scary thought, though hopefully for just me, not our readers.
-From preparing the Canne show issue of US drinks title Impact International in 1987; to becoming Drinks & Features Editor, then Editor and finally Managing Editor at Duty-Free News International (DFNI) from 1989 to end-2001; to launching The Moodie (now Moodie Davitt) Report in 2002, I’ve been variously a newcomer, a disrupter and finally a veteran.
+A scary thought, though hopefully just for me, not our readers.
+From preparing the Cannes show issue of US drinks title Impact International in 1987; to becoming Drinks & Features Editor, then Editor and finally Managing Director at Duty-Free News International (DFNI) from 1989 to end-2001; to launching The Moodie (now Moodie Davitt) Report in 2002, I’ve been variously a newcomer, a disrupter and finally (reluctantly) a veteran.

 Where did all the years go?

-So here, speaking as a veteran media man, and for what they are worth, are my personal bouquets and brickbats for 2025, based entirely on what I personally experienced during the year.
+So here, speaking as a veteran media man, and for what they are worth, are my personal bouquets for 2025, based entirely on what I saw or experienced during the year.

 Martin Moodie’s Alternative Awards of the Year